 Changing the child’s name

-A child’s forename may be changed once before they are two years old by applying to the Registrar General to record the change.
+A child’s forename and surname may be changed once before they are two years old by applying to the registrar general to record the change.
 Changing your child's forename can include a change to a middle name.
 The original name will be removed from the certificate.
 The registrar will help you to do this and explain who can apply to change the child’s name.
-You can contact the Registrar General a the National Records of Scotland.

-Once a child is over two years old their birth certificate can be amended to show a new surname.
+Once a child is over two years old, their birth certificate can be amended to show a new forename or surname.
 The original name will also remain on the birth certificate.
-However, a child’s surname can be re-registered before the age of two if the father’s name is added to the birth certificate (see below).
+However, a child’s surname can also be re-registered before the age of two if the father’s name is added to the birth certificate after the original registration.

 Adding the father’s name